tentone/nunuStudio/README.md

 [![GitHub issues](https://img.shields.io/github/issues/tentone/nunuStudio.svg)](https://github.com/tentone/nunuStudio/issues) [![GitHub stars](https://img.shields.io/github/stars/tentone/nunuStudio.svg)](https://github.com/tentone/nunuStudio/stargazers)

  - nunuStudio is a 3D and 2D game engine for the web.
-I uses WebGL and WebVR to allow fast 3D graphic and virtual reality on the web without the need for plugins.
+It uses WebGL and WebVR to allow fast 3D graphic and virtual reality on the web without the need for plugins.
  - Visual scene editor, code editor, visual tools to edit textures, materials, particle emitters, etc and a powerfull scripting API that allows the creation of complex applications.
  - Lightweight engine powered by three.js that can run easly on desktop and mobile platforms.